Truist Financial Co. (NYSE:TFC) Shares Sold by Amundi Pioneer Asset Management Inc.

-Amundi Pioneer Asset Management Inc. lessened its position in shares of Truist Financial Co.
+Amundi Pioneer Asset Management Inc. lessened its position in Truist Financial Co.
 (NYSE:TFC) by 11.2% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 1,833,721 shares of the insurance provider’s stock after selling 230,982 shares during the period.
-Amundi Pioneer Asset Management Inc. owned about 0.14% of Truist Financial worth $87,887,000 as of its most recent SEC filing.
+The firm owned 1,833,721 shares of the insurance provider’s stock after selling 230,982 shares during the period.
+Amundi Pioneer Asset Management Inc. owned approximately 0.14% of Truist Financial worth $87,887,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently modified their holdings of TFC.
-FMR LLC increased its holdings in shares of Truist Financial by 7.3% in the 1st quarter.
-FMR LLC now owns 349,974 shares of the insurance provider’s stock worth $16,284,000 after acquiring an additional 23,680 shares during the period.
-United Bank raised its holdings in shares of Truist Financial by 11.9% during the third quarter.
-United Bank now owns 87,026 shares of the insurance provider’s stock valued at $3,311,000 after buying an additional 9,263 shares during the last quarter.
-Arrowstreet Capital Limited Partnership acquired a new position in shares of Truist Financial during the third quarter worth approximately $613,000.
-Wealth Alliance grew its holdings in Truist Financial by 5.2% in the 3rd quarter.
-Wealth Alliance now owns 16,945 shares of the insurance provider’s stock worth $645,000 after buying an additional 834 shares in the last quarter.
-Finally, Azora Capital LP acquired a new stake in Truist Financial in the 3rd quarter valued at approximately $22,899,000.
-Institutional investors own 72.11% of the company’s stock.
+Other institutional investors have also recently bought and sold shares of the company.
+Hoover Financial Advisors Inc. acquired a new position in shares of Truist Financial during the fourth quarter worth approximately $25,000.
+Peoples Financial Services CORP. boosted its position in Truist Financial by 173.4% during the 4th quarter.
+Peoples Financial Services CORP. now owns 544 shares of the insurance provider’s stock worth $26,000 after acquiring an additional 345 shares during the period.
+Kinloch Capital LLC bought a new position in shares of Truist Financial in the fourth quarter worth $26,000.
+RWM Asset Management LLC acquired a new position in shares of Truist Financial during the fourth quarter valued at $30,000.
+Finally, Sterling Financial Planning Inc. bought a new stake in shares of Truist Financial during the fourth quarter valued at about $36,000.
+72.11% of the stock is owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which was paid on Monday, March 1st.
-Investors of record on Friday, February 12th were issued a $0.45 dividend.
+The business also recently declared a quarterly dividend, which was paid on Monday, March 1st.
+Shareholders of record on Friday, February 12th were issued a $0.45 dividend.
+This represents a $1.80 dividend on an annualized basis and a yield of 3.00%.
 The ex-dividend date was Thursday, February 11th.
-This represents a $1.80 annualized dividend and a yield of 3.00%.
 Truist Financial’s dividend payout ratio (DPR) is presently 41.19%.

+Several equities research analysts have commented on TFC shares.
+Bank of America boosted their price target on shares of Truist Financial from $58.00 to $59.00 and gave the stock a “buy” rating in a research report on Friday, January 22nd.
+Morgan Stanley raised their target price on shares of Truist Financial from $65.00 to $68.00 and gave the stock an “equal weight” rating in a report on Tuesday, March 30th.
+Barclays upped their price target on Truist Financial from $59.00 to $64.00 in a report on Wednesday.
+Robert W. Baird restated a “neutral” rating and issued a $53.00 target price on shares of Truist Financial in a report on Thursday, January 7th.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on Truist Financial from $56.00 to $65.00 in a report on Monday, March 15th.
+Eight investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus price target of $52.39.

-In other news, EVP Scott Case sold 9,851 shares of the company’s stock in a transaction that occurred on Wednesday, March 17th.
-The stock was sold at an average price of $58.39, for a total transaction of $575,199.89.
-Following the completion of the transaction, the executive vice president now directly owns 20,583 shares in the company, valued at $1,201,841.37.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, VP Cynthia B. Powell sold 2,201 shares of the business’s stock in a transaction on Tuesday, March 16th.
-The stock was sold at an average price of $58.31, for a total transaction of $128,340.31.
-Following the transaction, the vice president now directly owns 2,133 shares in the company, valued at approximately $124,375.23.
+In other Truist Financial news, COO William H. Rogers, Jr. sold 176,379 shares of the business’s stock in a transaction on Friday, January 22nd.
+The shares were sold at an average price of $50.22, for a total value of $8,857,753.38.
+Following the sale, the chief operating officer now owns 849,506 shares of the company’s stock, valued at approximately $42,662,191.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, insider Clarke R. Starnes III sold 48,175 shares of the firm’s stock in a transaction dated Friday, January 22nd.
+The stock was sold at an average price of $51.06, for a total transaction of $2,459,815.50.
+Following the transaction, the insider now directly owns 182,205 shares of the company’s stock, valued at $9,303,387.30.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 237,094 shares of company stock valued at $12,045,695.
+Insiders sold a total of 237,094 shares of company stock worth $12,045,695 over the last 90 days.
 Company insiders own 0.35% of the company’s stock.

-A number of research analysts have recently commented on TFC shares.
-Bank of America raised their price target on Truist Financial from $58.00 to $59.00 and gave the company a “buy” rating in a report on Friday, January 22nd.
-Truist downgraded shares of Truist Financial from a “buy” rating to a “hold” rating in a research report on Thursday, January 7th.
-Morgan Stanley increased their price objective on shares of Truist Financial from $65.00 to $68.00 and gave the company an “equal weight” rating in a report on Tuesday, March 30th.
-Robert W. Baird reaffirmed a “neutral” rating and set a $53.00 target price on shares of Truist Financial in a report on Thursday, January 7th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on shares of Truist Financial from $56.00 to $65.00 in a report on Monday, March 15th.
-Eight analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-Truist Financial presently has a consensus rating of “Buy” and an average target price of $52.39.

 Truist Financial Corporation, a holding company, provides banking and trust services in the Southeastern and Mid-Atlantic United States.
 The company operates through three segments: Consumer Banking and Wealth, Corporate and Commercial Banking, and Insurance Holdings.
 Its deposit products include noninterest-bearing checking, interest-bearing checking, savings, and money market deposit accounts, as well as certificates of deposit and individual retirement accounts.